-(1) Any nongovernmental corporate party shall file a statement with this Court identifying any parent corporation, if the parent changes during the pendency of the litigation, the party shall immediately so advise the Court;
+(1) Any nongovernmental corporate party shall file a statement with this Court identifying any parent corporation, and any entity or person owning a 10% or larger share.
+If this changes during the pendency of the litigation, the party shall immediately so advise the Court;

 (2) Any Limited Liability Company shall file a statement identifying each member of the LLC and, in the event any member is a partnership or LLC, further identifying the individual members of those entities;

 (3) All filings must conform to E.D.
 Mich.
-LR 5.1, as to size of print, number of pages, etc.;
+LR 5.1, as to same size of print in text/footnotes, number of pages, etc.;

 (4) Motions for summary judgment should not be filed with the Court until discovery has concluded, absent special circumstances requesting Court permission to file any premature motion.